-The Psychology of Shortcuts and Golden Losers
+The Shortcuts Way of Living and Golden Losers

 The literate person often asks a question because they already know the answer, even if inarticulately.

 The thought struggling to be born generates the question.
 That means only two people who know the correct answer : the face in your mirror, and the person who has already done it.
 Finding those who have done it through the same path you predict for yourself is best.
 It's akin to the ubiquitous Microsoft puzzle game called "Chips Challenge," where you have to earn each new code for the next level up... and suddenly receive a few free passwords in the 150-level game.
 Life does contain those little freebies.
 Technically, they are what we call shortcuts.